Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 With our latest release we introduced a number of breaking API changes.
 With the move to Unity Packages, we took this chance to clean up the code base and provide an API that is easier to understand and use.
 We understand that upgrading to a new version with many breaking changes can be frustrating, and we are sorry for that.

 ### Review changes and release notes
-See the [MLAPI Release Notes](../release-notes/multiplayer/release-0-1-0.md) for a list of all new features, refactored name changes, issue fixes, and more.
+See the [MLAPI Release Notes](../release-notes/index.md) for a list of all new features, refactored name changes, issue fixes, and more.

 ### Upgrade RPCs

 The way RPCs are invoked has changed with this version of MLAPI.
-Please read our new [documentation about MLAPI Messaging Systems](../advanced-topics/messaging-system.md) and replace your existing RPCs with the new system.
+Please read our new [documentation about RPCs](TODO link?) and replace your existing RPCs with the new system.

 ### Serialization

 We replaced the old `IBitSerializable` interface with a new `INetworkSerializable` interface.
-The interface works a bit different, see our [docs page]
+The interface works a bit different.
+See [INetworkSerializable and BitSerializer](../advanced-topics/serialization/inetworkserializable-bitserializer.md).

 ### SyncVars
 SyncVars no longer exist in MLAPI.
 Convert your existing SyncVars into [NetworkVariables](../mlapi-basics/networkvariable).

-:::warning Troubleshooting
+## 4.5 Troubleshooting

 #### The type or namespace name 'MLAPI' could not be found